 The core reinsurance portfolio of property and casualty treaties provides protection to cedants based globally, across a diverse range of classes.
 The protection provided includes coverage for a wide range of business events, enabling TRE to better navigate underwriting cycles in multiple classes of business.

-TRC, together with certain of its subsidiaries including TRE, is rated A+ by both Standard & Poor's and A.M.
+TRC, together with certain of its subsidiaries including TRE, is rated A+ with a stable outlook by both Standard & Poor's and A.M.
 Best.

 Market commentary